-You can exclude specific websites from URL category enforcement, ensuring that these websites are blocked or allowed regardless of their associated URL category.
-For example, you could block a URL category but choose to allow certain sites that fall within that category.
-To create these kinds of exceptions to URL category enforcement:
+You can exclude specific websites from URL category enforcement, ensuring that these websites are blocked or allowed regardless of the policy action associated with its URL categories.
+For example, you might block the social-networking URL category but allow access to LinkedIn.
+To create exceptions to URL category policy enforcement:

 - Add the IP addresses or URLs of the sites you want to block or allow (regardless of their associated URL category) directly to a URL Filtering profile ().ObjectsSecurity ProfilesURL FilteringOverrides

-- Use an External Dynamic List in a URL Filtering profile.
-The benefit to using an External Dynamic List to specify the sites you want to enforce separately from their URL categories is that you can update the External Dynamic List without performing a configuration change or commit on the firewall.
+- Use an external dynamic list in a URL Filtering profile or as match criteria in a Security policy rule.
+The benefit to using an external dynamic list is that you can update the list without performing a configuration change or commit on the firewall.